 What if I told you vitamin D isn’t really a vitamin?
 It’s actually a biochemical dynamo which ultimately tells more than 1,000 of your body’s genes to get busy and do their jobs.

 For example, you might know that vitamin D is essential for helping the body absorb the calcium and phosphate it needs to build strong bones.
 In fact, vitamin D deficiency has been linked to increased risk of fractures in older adults.

 But this substance’s healthy contributions extend far beyond your bones.
-Studies have found that vitamin D has an impact on overall health and wellness in several ways, including:
+Studies have found that vitamin D benefits your overall health and wellness in several ways.

 - Muscle strength – Decreases the percent of muscle fat and increases bone strength, which contributes to improved muscle strength.

 - Cancer – Regulates processes involved in the immune response to cancer cells.
 Low vitamin D has been linked to higher risk for several cancers.

 - Immune system – Plays a role in fighting colds and flus.
 Several immune system compounds need vitamin D to turn on their germ- and infection-fighting capabilities.